Wondering what an ideal coaching website development process is?

 Thomas Mitchell, a farmer, on productivity:

-“It is wonderful how much work can be got through in a day, if we go by the rule—map out our time, divide it off, and take up one thing regularly after another.
+“It is wonderful how much work can be done in a day if we go by the rule—map out our time, divide it off, and take up one thing regularly after another.
 To drift through our work, or to rush through it in a helter-skelter fashion, ends in comparatively little being done.
 “One thing at a time” will always perform a better day’s work than doing two or three things at a time.
 By following this rule, one person will do more in a day than another does in a week.”

 A website development process can be overwhelming and take a lot of your precious time.